Getting Started with APA Editing

 Three, provide the editor with your school’s guidelines in case discrepancies exist between them and standard APA style.
 For instance, although APA recommends your references list be double spaced, like the rest of your paper, many colleges prefer single spacing with an extra space between each reference.

 Editing is a vital part of your writing process and is well worth the investment of your time, energy, and yes, even money.
-It’s important to remember that the content of your document can be compromised if the proper style isn’t utilized.
+It’s important to remember that the content of your document compromised if the proper style isn’t utilized.
 Excellent editing will help streamline your thoughts, get your ideas across more efficiently, and will also help with obtaining your school’s approval of your submitted paper.